 Task Rabbit – Various jobs – not just clerical.

-oDesk – People are hired everyday through oDesk – many different types of jobs and pay rates.
+Upwork – People are hired everyday through oDesk (Now Upwork) – many different types of jobs and pay rates.

 VITAC Captioner – Need to be able to translate video quickly.
 Great grammer and typing speed needed.